 Holly Bird, Editorial Assistant of Together magazine

-Wednesday morning saw the arrival of more delegates, and the opening of the fantastic trade exhibition.
-Publishers and suppliers spoiled us all with sweets, freebies and helpful information as their stands lined two of the large halls on site, offering retailers the chance to scope out new releases or gift items for their shops.
+The trade exhibition once again took over two of the site’s large halls.
+Over 80 publishers and suppliers spoilt us all with sweets, freebies and helpful information, and offered retailers the chance to scope out new releases or gift items for their shops.
 It was another opportunity for gathering new contacts and sharing ideas.

 Book signings were again a popular element at the event, with everyone having the opportunity to get books signed by the likes of Emily Owen, Wendy Alec, Jen Baker, Andy Croft, J.John and Paul Kerensa among others; the lengthy queues a testament to their popularity and talent.

 It was really special to have such fantastic speakers as Catherine Campbell, J.John and Wendy Alec.
 Each of them offered a message or a thought about the future.
 An excellent communicator and full of brilliant witticisms, Catherine shared the importance of hope in Christ, especially in times of trial.

 J.John had us all enthralled as he delivered his message with his trademark whimsy and eccentricity.
 He talked about facing the future by first making sure that we look after ourselves, as well as making sure we prioritise time for God.

 Wendy also shared how we can look with hope to the future, even with the world in chaos.
 She reminded us that we must place our focus on Jesus, and remember that our names are written in the Book of Life.
 We must know that He cares deeply for us and keeps us in His hands.

 Fantastic worship was led by Ben Dunnett along with Jon Adams on bass, Dave Lock on drums, Lawrie Stenhouse on guitar and Mal Corden on the sax.
 They selected songs which were widely-recognised and popular, so we were all able to engage in worship passionately together.